A Chicken and Rice Soup that will nourish your soul… A recipe with high returns for minimal effort!

 If you’re making the Chicken and Rice Soup to take elsewhere, please see the recipe notes for the best way to do this (it involves using some of the broth + water to cook the rice separately, after which it’s added into the soup when ready to serve 🙂 ).

+If you’ve made this recipe your own, share what you did in the comments below.
 Tell us, tell us!
 We wanna know! 🙂 – Nagi x

 - 1 tbsp olive oil